Skip to content

 Note

-it is critical to obey the protocol as described in the protocol section below.
+It is critical to obey the protocol as described in the protocol section below.

 Communication Queue Protocol

-1. An initial Fw::Success::SUCCESS message must be sent to Svc::ComQueue to initiate data flow
+1. An initial Fw::Success::SUCCESS message must be sent to Svc::ComQueue to initiate data flow (typically on start-up or driver connection)

 These implications are discussed in more depth in the appropriate protocol sections.